-Table 1: List of triggered activities identified in the EIA Regulations which apply to the proposed project.
+Table 1: List of triggered activities identified in the EIA Regulations which apply to the proposed project

-Activity description and No(s): Description of relevant Activity The portion of the development as per the project description that relates to the applicable listed activity 5.1 (d) Land Use and Development Activities The rezoning of land from use for nature conservation or zoned open space to any other land use The proposed project includes the rezoning of land from Undetermined to Single Residential 10.1 (b) Infrastructure The construction of Public roads.
-The proposed project includes the construction of roads 10.2 (a) Infrastructure The route determination of roads and design of associated physical infrastructure where - it is a public road.
-The proposed project includes the route determination of road competent authority is the Ministry of Environment and Tourism: Department of Environmental Affairs (MET: DEA).
+Activity description and No(s): Description of relevant Activity The portion of the development as per the project description that relates to the applicable listed activity Activity 10.1 (a) Infrastructure The construction of oil, water, gas and petrochemical and other bulk supply pipelines; The proposed project involves the installation of bulk services.
+Activity 10.1 (b) Infrastructure The construction of Public roads The proposed project includes the construction of roads.
+Activity 10.2 (a) Infrastructure The route determination of roads and design of associated physical infrastructure where -it is a public road The proposed project includes the route determination of roads.

 The above activities will be discussed in more detail in Chapter 4.
 The proponent appointed Stubenrauch Planning Consultants (SPC) to undertake an independent Environmental Assessment (EA) in order to obtain an Environmental Clearance Certificate (ECC) for the above activities.
-The
+The competent authority is the Ministry of Environment and Tourism: Department of Environmental Affairs (MET: DEA).